lpodo/portfolio2/README.md

 - Subgroup header: `BROKER {name}` on the left; for active aggregations, a **SELL** button on the right.
 - Column headers: QTY · ENTRY · CURRENT (or SOLD for sold aggregations) · P&L · % · BUY DATE.
 - Position rows sorted by purchase date ascending (FIFO), then by id as tiebreaker.
+Each row carries ✎ and ✕ for editing or deleting that individual lot without leaving the modal.
 - A subtotal row appears only if the subgroup has more than one position; with a single position the subtotal is suppressed as redundant.

 Positions without a `broker` field land in the subgroup of the current default broker.
 If no brokers are defined at all, every position appears under the literal label `default`.